5 Top Spectacular Destinations During Monsoon In India

 distance of 2644.3 km from the National capital, Delhi.
 It is another beautiful hill station.
 Its

-sprawling tea plantations, picturesque landscapes, and holiday facilities make it number one
+sprawling tea plantations, picturesque landscapes, and holiday facilities make it the number one

 traveling choice during monsoon.
 It has the highest peak in South India, Anamudi, located at the